How Does DOMA’s invalidation affect Estate Taxes? United States v. Windsor

 How will today’s landmark Supreme Court ruling impact same-sex household finances?

-Today, the Supreme Court struck down a key part of the federal Defense of Marriage Act commonly called “DOMA” and declared that same-sex couples who are legally married deserve equal rights to the benefits under federal law that go to all other married couples.
+Today, the Supreme Court struck down a key part of the federal Defense of Marriage Act commonly called “DOMA”.
+It declared that legally married same-sex couples deserve equal rights to the benefits under federal law that go to all other married couples.

 This case began when Edith “Edie” Windsor, 84 years old, sued the Federal government after the Internal Revenue Service denied her refund request for the $363,000 in federal estate taxes she paid after her spouse, Thea Spyer, died in 2009.

 Under current federal tax law, a spouse who dies can leave her assets, including the family home, to the other spouse without the estate incurring estate taxes.
-Unfortunately, because their marriage was not recognized under federal law, the federal tax law did not apply and Edie’s inheritance from Thea was taxed ($363,000).
+Unfortunately, the federal law didn’t recognize their marriage.
+The federal tax law did not apply and Edie’s inheritance from Thea was taxed ($363,000).

 Normally, a couple is considered married for federal purposes if they are considered married in their state.
-New York recognized Edie and Thea’s marriage, but because of DOMA, the federal government refuses to treat married same-sex couples the same way as other married couples.
+New York recognized Edie and Thea’s marriage.
+Yet because of DOMA, the federal government refuses to treat married same-sex couples the same way as other married couples.

 How does DOMA’s invalidation affect estate taxes?